Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Introduction

-This work presents a novel and compact Variable Stiffness wrist with 3 DoFs, shown in Figure~\ref{fig:VS-Wrist}, which can actively vary its overall stiffness with continuity, and, thanks to its anthropomorphous characteristics, could be suitable for prostheses and humanoid robots.
-This paper extends the mathematical model of a concept already introduced in \cite{lemerle2021wrist}, and validates the effectiveness of the idea with the first hardware implementation.
+This work presents a novel and compact VS wrist with 3 DoFs (shown in Figure~\ref{fig:VS-Wrist}) that can actively vary its overall stiffness with continuity.
+Thanks to its anthropomorphous characteristics, it holds potential applications in prosthetics and humanoid robotics.
+This paper extends the mathematical model of a concept already introduced in \cite{lemerle2021wrist} and \cite{lemerle2021soft}, validating the efficacy of the idea through the first hardware implementation.
 Section~\ref{sect:design} explains the general design concept of the device, and Section~\ref{sect:model} describes its model.
-A detailed report of the hardware implementation follows in Section~\ref{sect:hardware}, focusing on the elastic transmission mechanism in Section~\ref{sect:elastic_tr}.
-Subsequently, Section~\ref{sect:control} depicts the employed control strategy.
-Section~\ref{sect:Performance} reports the experimental evaluation of the performance using a Motion Capture system and shows some practical applications of the device.
-Finally, Section~\ref{sect:conclusion} discusses the system applications, highlighting our future developments.
+Section~\ref{sect:elastic_tr} focuses on the elastic transmission mechanism, describing its working principle and mathematical model.
+A detailed report of the hardware implementation follows in Section~\ref{sect:hardware}.
+Section~\ref{sect:control} depicts the employed control strategy, and Section~\ref{sect:calibration} details the system calibration.
+Section~\ref{sect:experimental_validation} reports the experimental performance evaluation with a Motion Capture system and showcases practical applications of the device.
+Finally, Section~\ref{sect:discuss} discusses the experimental results and the applicability of the presented architecture in prosthetics, while conclusions are drawn in Section~\ref{sect:conclusion}.